Las Vegas shooting: Remembering the fallen

 Rachael Parker

-Rachael Parker, a police records technician, was shot and ultimately died in the hospital, the Manhattan Beach Police Department said.
+Rachael Parker, a police records technician, was shot and ultimately died in a hospital, the Manhattan Beach (Calif.)
+Police Department said.

 "She was employed with the Manhattan Beach Police Department for 10 years and will be greatly missed," the department said in a statement.